Modern Slavery Statement

 Force Modern Slavery and Human Trafficking Champions undergo a three-day training course.

-Staffordshire Police deliver Modern Slavery Human Trafficking training and information to fire & rescue employees which help raise awareness, reinforce partnership links, assist in the identification, reporting and management of MSHT multi-agency operations.
+Staffordshire Police deliver Modern Slavery & Human Trafficking training and information to fire & rescue employees which helps raise awareness, reinforce partnership links, assist in the identification, reporting and management of MSHT multi-agency operations.

-SCO and SP employees can access a Vulnerability Toolkit from police mobile devices and desktops as well as the Pocket Guide so that they can refer to the guidance on the go.
+SCO and SP employees can access a Vulnerability Toolkit from police mobile devices etc. so that they can refer to the guidance on the go.
 This toolkit offers up-to-date, easy to navigate, information about several vulnerability areas including Modern Slavery.
-The Modern Slavery toolkit includes; useful tools, both internal and external policies and protocols, signposting and resources, videos, SPOC list and relevant news.
+The Modern Slavery toolkit includes; useful tools and documents, both internal and external plans, policies and protocols, signposting and resources, videos, SPOC list and relevant news.

 5. Delivery